ivyl/linux-insides/interrupts/interrupts-9.md

 * `tasklets`;
 * `workqueues`;

-And we will see description of all of these types in this part.
-As I said, we saw only a little bit about this theme, so, now is time to dive deep into details about this theme.
+Here we will describe of all of them.
+Let's have a deeper dive now.

 Softirqs
 ----------------------------------------------------------------------------------

-With the advent of parallelisms in the Linux kernel, all new schemes of implementation of the bottom half handlers are built on the performance of the processor specific kernel thread that called `ksoftirqd` (will be discussed below).
+With the advent of parallelisms in the Linux kernel, all new schemes of implementation of the bottom half handlers are built on the performance of the processor-specific kernel thread that called `ksoftirqd` (will be discussed below).
 Each processor has its own thread that is called `ksoftirqd/n` where the `n` is the number of the processor.
 We can see it in the output of the `systemd-cgls` util:

 ```
 $ systemd-cgls -k | grep ksoft